-We continue with the ESP8266 and the ESP32 and we start to get into “serious” matters, as we have to see how to use the ESP8266 as a REST API client that provides information through Json files.
+We continue with the ESP8266 and ESP32 and start getting into “serious matters” for real, as it’s time to see how to use the ESP8266 as a REST API client that provides information through Json files.

-In the last posts we have seen multiple ways to connect an ESP8266 as a server with a web page served to the client.
+In recent posts, we have seen multiple ways to connect an ESP8266 as a server with a web page served to the client.
 Thus, we saw Ajax and asynchronous Websockets.
-We also saw how to use the ESP8266 as an HTTP client in its day.
+We also saw some time ago how to use the ESP8266 as an HTTP client.

-As we have mentioned in this series of posts to communicate two devices through HTTP, the server has to provide a certain API through endpoints.
-Currently the most common thing is to use a REST API and the information exchange is done through Json files.
+As we have mentioned in this series of posts, to communicate two devices via HTTP, the server has to provide a certain API through endpoints.
+Currently, the most common practice is to use a REST API and the information exchange is done using Json files.

-Being the trend to follow, it is logical that in our projects with ESP8266 we are able to interact and obtain data from a REST API.
+Since this is the trend to follow, it is logical that in our ESP8266 projects we are able to interact and obtain data from a REST API.
 This is precisely what we are going to do in this first post, seeing how to act as a client.
-In the next one we will see how to serve a REST API from the ESP8266.
+In the next one, we will see how to serve a REST API from the ESP8266.

 Imagine, for example, that you have a Raspberry Pi that exposes an API where we can read or save sensor values.
-Or that we act with a server in IoT to act on the different servers.
+Or that we act with an IoT server to interact with the different servers.

-With all that, we have the components to make our example of ESP8266 as a client of a REST API.
+With all that, we have the components for our example of ESP8266 as a REST API client.
 How complicated is it?
 Don’t worry, not too much if we are organized.
-So let’s get to work!
+So, let’s get to work!

-First of all, our main loop.
-It is similar to the example of an Http client, but we have added a reference to ‘ArduinoJson.h’ and to a ‘API.hpp’ file that will contain the functions to be called to act with the REST API.
+First, our main loop.
+It is similar to the example as an HTTP client, but we have added the reference to ‘ArduinoJson.h’ and to a file ‘API.hpp’ that will contain the functions to call to interact with the REST API.

 #include <ESP8266WiFi.h>